0 of 33 Questions completed

 |

-In the elderly nursing home population, which one of the following contributes least to constipation?
+In the elderly nursing home population, which of the following factor is less likely to contribute to constipation?

 In an elderly patient with urinary incontinence secondary to detrusor instability, which of the following would be the most appropriate therapy?